• Home

 Rent Property ‘As Is’: The landlord could do minimal maintenance and rent the unit “as is” once the tenant leaves.
 This can be an appealing option for badly damaged units since it avoids the hassle and cost of repairs before turning over.
 Any deficiencies would simply be listed upfront in the new lease agreement.

 Increase Rents After Lease Expires: Unless rent control laws apply, the landlord can raise the rent significantly after the lease ends and the unit transitions to a month-to-month term.
 If local regulations allow, doubling the rent or even more is possible.
-The tenant must decide whether staying is worthwhile with the higher rent costs.
+The tenant must decide whether staying in rental unit is worthwhile with the higher rent costs.

 Fix Underlying Issues: Sometimes, an eviction notice stems from valid problems at the property, such as maintenance shortcomings by the landlord or unmet tenant requests.
 Where possible, the landlord can commit to fixing underlying issues to improve the tenancy going forward.
 This will involve better communication, quicker repairs, or lease amendments to address conflicts that triggered the dispute.